-Entire season All NTP database season dates and subsections except 1080 baiting data.
+Entire season All NTP database season dates and subsections.
 This includes the intensive peak period monitoring and the pre and post peak period monitoring data.

 False crawl An abandoned nesting attempt with no eggs being laid.

 GPS unit Global Positioning System unit: an electronic navigational device which obtains a position on the earth using satellite signals.